Commentary by Daniel Fine MD

 Faculty peer reviewed

-With the increasing popularity of soy foods in the American diet, there has been considerable debate over the link between soy and the risk …
+With the increasing popularity of soy foods in the American diet, there has been considerable debate over the link between soy and the …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 Prior to publication, each commentary is thoroughly reviewed for content by a faculty member.